Our Company Group's Environmental Vision for 2050 (CO2 reduction)

 The figure below shows inputs, including raw materials and energy, and outputs that are products and emissions released into the environment.

-New Medium- to Long-term Environmental Targets and Results
+Medium- to Long-term Environmental Targets and Performance

 - Response to the greenhouse gas reduction target for fiscal 2030 indicated in the Japanese government’s INDC in COP21.

 - Response to the Act on the Rational Use of Energy and the Act on Promotion of Global Warming Countermeasures.

 In addition, we are focusing our efforts on the reduction of greenhouse gas (CO2 emissions) linked with the Japan Business Federation (Keidanren)’s Commitment to a Low Carbon Society, which we have participated in through the Japan Chemical Industry Association.
 Furthermore, as we have done in the past, the amount of material loss (waste and valuable materials) generated is suppressed.
 By controlling it, we will improve the resource utilization rate and promote the effective use of raw materials.
 We will also set targets for reducing chemical substance emissions and systematically promote efforts to reduce environmental impact.

 In 2015, our Group began calculating and disclosing Scope 3 emissions in the supply chain of business sites belonging to Group companies in Japan because of the growing importance of understanding CO2 emissions covering the entire supply chain.
 In fiscal 2018, we enlarged the scope to cover overseas business sites.
 The scope of said disclosures cover a total of eight categories including Category 1 “Purchased goods and services.”
 In addition, we confirmed that three categories including Category 8 “Upstream leased assets” are not applicable.